 - DON’T OVERBOOK DATES IN STUDY PLAN

 Figure out which days are light days and which days are filled to the max n your study plan.
 On days where you’re commitments are low, pack in extra hours of studying.
-Vice versa, plan on losing a couple hours of studying on the days that appointments are scheduled on or lots of errands have to run.
+Vice versa, plan on losing a couple of hours of studying on the days that appointments are scheduled on or lots of errands have to run.
 Be sure to look ahead and keep in mind any projects or exams that will take up a large amount of your time.

 - PERSONALIZE YOUR STUDY PLAN